03Adi/Spring-Boot-roadmap/README.md

 Arrays -

-Basic swapping in array - traverse array
+Basic swapping in array - traverse array // array traversing using built in method